penrose/penrose/packages/docs-site/community.md

 <h1 class="action-header">🔭 Do Research</h1>

-Our team consist of interdisciplinary researchers in programming languages, computer graphics, human-computer interaction, software engineering, and more!
+Our team consists of interdisciplinary researchers in programming languages, computer graphics, human-computer interaction, software engineering, and more!

 - If you are interested in **collaborating with us on research**, reach out to us on [Discord][] and/or [email][] us with a brief description of your background and interests in Penrose!
 - If you are **an undergrad looking for summer opportunities**, consider applying for the [REUSE][] program.